 Students will also participate in a special section of a SISU391 PC PREP.
 This course section will be reserved for participants of the Peace Corps Prep program as they conduct their internships in a field of their chosen sector and thematic area.

-These SIS International Studies thematic areas closely associate with preparation for a professional service placement in one of 5 possible sectors that the Peace Corps identifies (please note that SIS does not offer prep courses to prepare for the additional Peace Corps sector which is agriculture):
+These SIS International Studies thematic areas closely associate with preparation for a professional service placement in one of 6 possible sectors that the Peace Corps identifies:

 - Youth in Development